Pillsoon/macoc/README.md

-# MACOC - Mid-Atlantic Chamber Orchestra Competition
+# MACOC - Musical Arts Competition of Orange County

-A website displaying the winners of the Mid-Atlantic Chamber Orchestra Competition across all competition years (2021-2025).
+A website displaying the winners of the Musical Arts Competition of Orange County across all competition years (2021-2025).

 ## Features